jisosomppi/log-analysis/documentation/project_conclusion.md

   - Salt is used to achieve idempotency.
 This means that the same end result is always achieved, when the setup is ran.
 - Choosing and getting a working solutions with OS parts of the ELK-stack.
 This included Logstash, Elasticsearch and Kibana.
-  - We left out beats and x-pack due to not being OS.
+  - We left out beats and x-pack due to not being OS. tai
+- We used the open source version of the ELK stack, and replaced several parts that did not have an open source counterpart.
+  - Replaced parts include: X-pack (ElasticSearch module) and Beats (Data shippers)

 ### Room to improve ###
 The project version was frozen on week 15.
 We had few more things under construction, that unfortunately did not make it into our latest version.
 These features include: